SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Although the German Empire was toppled and replaced with a more democratic government, the harsh treaty opened the way for Adolf Hitler\'s authoritarian regime.
 Hitler\'s election was technically democratic, but his regime stripped liberty from vast populations.
+This surface-level \"victory\" for democracy did not lead to widespread liberty.

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.